Sexual Assault is the commission of an unwanted sexual act, whether by an acquaintance or by a stranger,

 2. BS Fisher et al., 2000, The Sexual Victimization of College Women

 This Sexual Assault Section was written in compliance with the 1992 Higher Education Amendments, which has mandated requirements for preventing, reporting, and investigating sex offenses that occur on campus.
-Portions of this section were taken from Administrative Guide Memo 23.3 Sexual Assault.
+Portions of this section were taken from Administrative Guide Memo 1.7.3 Prohibited Sexual Conduct: Sexual Misconduct, Sexual Assault, Stalking and Relationship Violence

 © Stanford University.
 Stanford, California 94305.
 (650) 723-2300.